document-capture/reprocess-pdf-with-powerautomate/README.md

 ![](https://github.com/document-capture/reprocess-pdf-with-powerautomate/blob/main/media/Document-Journal_StartReprocessing.png)

 ## Remark ##
+The Power Automate Flow is using [encodian](https://encodian.com/products/flowr/]) connectors for the conversion.
+For frequent usage this requires a paid subscription at encodian that needs to be paid by the end users.

 You can use this code as it is, without any warranty or support by me or [Continia Software A/S](https://www.continia.com "Continia Software").

 You can use the app on your own risk.